-Former students seeking readmission must submit an Undergraduate Application for Admission to the Office of Admissions.
-A non-refundable application fee of \$30 must be submitted by a check or money order payable to Shenandoah University.
-The application fee is not credited to tuition and fees.
+Former students seeking readmission, who have not attended class at Shenandoah for three consecutive semesters, must submit an Undergraduate Application for Admission to the Office of Admissions.
+A non-refundable application fee of \$30 must be submitted and is not credited to tuition and fees.